It’s the amount of interest earned on a debt, such as a bond or a loan, that has already occurred.

 In a forward transaction, two parties agree to terms of a trade which is to be carried out some time in the future.
 The buyer does not pay the agreed upon price right away, nor does the seller deliver the underlying interest.
 Payment and delivery take place at a specified date in the future, known as the delivery date.
 The delivery price is agreed upon when the contract is entered into.
 Forwards that trade on an exchange are typically referred to as futures contracts.

-Forwards that trades OTC are typically referred to as forward agreements.
+Forwards that trade OTC are typically referred to as forward agreements.

 Trading ahead of a client’s order in the same related security with full knowledge of the client’s trading instructions.

 The study of an asset’s current and expected supply and demand situation in order to help forecast future price movements.

 A forward-based derivative that trades on an exchange.